 What does it mean to be a full-time student?

 General Education Requirements, sometimes referred to as “Gen Eds”, include foundational coursework that every degree-seeking transfer student must complete regardless of the transfer degree (A.S. or A.A.).
 The foundational knowledge these courses provide, help to increase skills necessary to succeed in any academic program such as problem solving, critical thinking, communication, etc. Refer to the academic catalog for more information.

 To be considered a full-time student in the fall, spring or summer semesters, students must be enrolled in at least 12 credit hours.
 Students may need to be enrolled full-time if they are participating in athletics, covered under their parent’s health insurance, receiving scholarships, or to be considered for maximum financial aid awards.

 Graduation requirements vary by academic program.
-Students intending to graduate MUST APPLY for graduation through the Enrollment Services office.
+Students intending to graduate MUST APPLY for graduation through the Student Services office.